-Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Annual monetary savings (unit currency - as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative, years Comment Fugitive emissions reductions Repaired 61 Scope 1 leak and vent fugitive emissions.
+Activity type Description of activity Estimated annual CO2e savings (metric tonnes CO2e) Scope Voluntary/ Mandatory Annual monetary savings (unit currency- as specified in CC0.4) Investment required (unit currency - as specified in CC0.4) Payback period Estimated lifetime of the initiative Comment Fugitive emissions reductions Repaired 61 Scope 1 leak and vent fugitive emissions.
 In parts of our operations, this program is a regulatory requirement while in other jurisdictions, we voluntarily run this program.
-This is an ongoing initiative with inspections from 3rd parties occurring once per year at each designated facility 3321 42294 137670 <1 year This is an ongoing process and will continue to reduce fugitive emissions as detected.
+This is an ongoing initiative with inspections from 3rd parties occurring once per year at each designated facility 3078 Scope 1 Voluntary 27748 10000 <1 year Ongoing This is an ongoing process and will continue to reduce fugitive emissions as detected.
+14098 0 <1 year Ongoing Number is a conservative estimation based on fuel saved.
+These will be permanent measures to save fuel gas.
+Candidate facilities will continue to be identified.